Skip to content

 Simon Says: Why some leaders stay operational instead of being strategic

-Gif courtesy of Giphy
+Gif courtesy of Tenor

 There is a well-known adage in business known as the Peter Principle.
-Named after its author, Laurence Peter, the adage states: “In a hierarchy, every employee tends to rise to his level of incompetence.”
+Named after its author, Laurence Peter, the adage states: “In a hierarchy, every employee tends to rise to his level of incompetence.”.

 The premise being that if people are good at their job, they’ll be promoted – and they’ll only stop being promoted once they’re not very good at it.
 It’s one of those sayings that makes us laugh because we recognise the truth in it.